emsesc/infiltration-backend/README.md

 This is a classic CTF challenge, CyberStart style.
 All you need is a browser, inspect element, and some perserverance.

 ## The Goal
-Infiltrate tw0tter's intranet and login into Elbarenluv Resu's account to obtain the flag.
+Infiltrate tw0tter's developer portal and login into the admin account to obtain the flag.